rosagtzz/rosagtzz/README.md

-### hellou 🪩
+### hellouu
-- business engineer
+- 💻 majoring in business engineer
-- entrepeneur
+- 📌 entrepeneur
-- digital creator
+- ✨ digital creator

 <!--
 **rosagtzz/rosagtzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.